 Statewide and Multistate EV Partners and Initiatives

-Statewide and multistate agencies and groups can play a key role in connecting stakeholders, identifying available funding opportunities, and providing technical expertise.
-Some of these partners are specific to a particular State or region of the country, while others are national initiatives with affiliated local, State, or regional stakeholder groups.
+Statewide, multistate, and inter-Tribal agencies and groups can play a key role in connecting stakeholders, identifying available funding opportunities, and providing technical expertise.
+Some of these partners are specific to a particular State, Tribe, or region of the country, while others are national initiatives with affiliated local, State, Tribal, or regional stakeholder groups.

 FHWA’s Alternative Fuel Corridor Designations